 Installing And Activating Emscripten

-To do this, we open a command prompt in Windows, change into the directory we cloned the repository into in the section above, and perform the actual installation.
+Now, open a regular Command Prompt in Windows (the "cmd" application), change into the directory we cloned the repository into in the section above, and then perform the actual installation.

 So, for our example location as shown in the screenshot a little higher up (your location may differ), that would be the two commands: